Back to: Module: Communication and Collaboration

 - assess and improve their own effectiveness.

-Slide 16: In addition to these practices, team participation improves when team members treat their work with particular dispositions.
+Slide 18: In addition to these practices, teams depend on the positive attitudes and dispositions of team members.
 Most important among these are openness to multiple perspectives, generosity, humility, flexibility, and dependability.

-Slide 18: As this webinar suggests, the planning, delivery, and monitoring of instruction all improve when instructional teams work on these activities together.
+Slide 22: As this slideshow suggests, the planning, delivery, and monitoring of instruction all improve when instructional teams work on these activities together.
 Paraprofessionals can participate as valuable members of these teams when schools give them that opportunity.
-By following principles of effective communication, paraprofessionals can contribute insights about students’ needs, ideas about promising instructional strategies, and other relevant information.
+By following principles of effective communication, paraprofessionals can contribute insights about students’ needs, suggestions for promising instructional strategies, and other relevant information.
 And they can learn a lot about instruction from other members of the team.